umputun/sys-agent/README.md

 #### `file` provider

-Checks if file present and sets stats info
+Check if the file is present and set stats info

 Request examples:
-- `foo:file://foo/bar.txt` - check if file with relative path exists and sets stats info
+- `foo:file://foo/bar.txt` - Check if a file with a relative path exists and set stats info
-- `bar:file:///srv/foo/bar.txt` - check if file with absolute path exists and sets stats info
+- `bar:file:///srv/foo/bar.txt` - Check if a file with the absolute path exists and set stats info

 - Response example: